Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch

-Fig.~\ref{fig:prob}(B) highlights several viable probability curves within the bounded parameter regime defined by Eqns.~\ref{eq:boundsq01_1} and~\ref{eq:boundsq01_2}.
+Fig.~\ref{fig:prob}(B) highlights several viable probability curves, defined by MWC parameters bounded to biologically permissible ranges derived from Eqns.~\ref{eq:boundsq01_1} and~\ref{eq:boundsq01_2} in Appendix~\ref{app:MWC}.
 We assume throughout that there are $m = 2$ binding sites for inducers on repressors.
 For fixed $\beta\Delta\epsilon = 4$ and $K_A = 150$ $\mu M$, Fig.~\ref{fig:prob}(B) then maps the probability of activity as a function of molar inducer concentration for increasing dissociation constant $K_I < K_A$.
-As the ratio $K_{d}^A/K_{d}^I$ decreases, approaching its lower bound (denoted in cyan in Fig.~\ref{fig:prob}), the curve's inflection point shifts toward higher inducer concentrations.
-This occurs because as $K_{d}^I$ increases and the inducer becomes less tightly bound to the inactive compared to the active repressor, a higher inducer concentration is necessary to sequester inactive repressors equivalently.
-Given that the choice of parameters in Fig.~\ref{fig:prob}(A) is also within the biologically reasonable regime, we use these same parameters for the remainder of this work, unless otherwise stated.
+As the ratio $K_A/K_I$ decreases, approaching its lower bound (denoted in cyan as $K_I = 6.77$ $\mu M$ in Fig.~\ref{fig:prob}), the curve's inflection point shifts toward higher inducer concentrations.
+This occurs because as $K_I$ rises and the inducer becomes less tightly bound to the inactive compared to the active repressor, a higher inducer concentration is necessary to sequester inactive repressors equivalently.
+Given that the choice of parameters in Fig.~\ref{fig:prob}(A) is also within the biologically reasonable regime, we focus on these parameters for the remainder of our study, unless otherwise stated.

 Note that increasing the number of inducer binding sites $m$ for the target repressor protein would increase the cooperativity of inducer-repressor interactions, and thus increase the sensitivity of response to the presence of inducer.
 This would make the slope of the probability function steeper at the inflection point.
-Keeping all other properties fixed, an increase in $m$ also decreases the inducer concentration that is required to suppress repressor activity.
+Keeping all other properties fixed, an increase in $m$ also decreases the inducer concentration required to suppress repressor activity.

-While this role of induction has been widely discussed and used in experimental literature, theoretical studies leveraging this perspective for parametrization remain ongoing, with recent work demonstrating the utility of induction in modeling the dynamics of simple gene regulatory motifs~\cite{Razo2018,yangrousseaumahdavi2025}.
-In particular, the scope of this approach has not been expanded to the more intricate regulatory networks standard in nature.
-We now incorporate this definition for the probability of active repressor into our model for gene expression dynamics in the three-gene toggle switch.
+While the role of induction has been widely discussed and used in experimental literature, theoretical studies leveraging this perspective for parametrization remain ongoing, with recent work demonstrating the utility of induction in modeling the dynamics of simple gene regulatory motifs~\cite{Razo2018,yangrousseaumahdavi2025}.
+This approach, however, has not yet been expanded to the more intricate regulatory networks that are standard in nature.
+Toward this end, we now incorporate the MWC description for the probability of active repressor into our model for gene expression dynamics in the three-gene toggle switch.